Marlowe-Haws/Lorenz-Turtle-Fractal-Generator/README.md

 I also added parameters to adjust the starting x, y positions of the turtle to recenter images that veer off in some direction.

+# Images

+I added a bunch of images that I've generated.
+This program went through a lot of phases of development.

+Some of the early images (low number) might not be easily or at all reproducible with the current version.

+I like the current version, though, and I believe it provides the greatest scope for the possible shapes you can make.

 This was just a fun pet project.
 I'm releasing it under the MIT license.